deploymenttheory/terraform-provider-jamfpro/docs/consolidated-developer-guide.md

 ### Additional Resources

 - Follow the testing guide in `docs/` when submitting PRs
-- Refer to `internal/resources/policy/` as the current best practice implementation
+- Refer to `internal/services/policy/` as the current best practice implementation for file organization
 - Use the `GNUmakefile` commands for all development tasks

 ---